PloneGov-IT/cciaa.modulistica/README.rst

 Introduction
 ============

-The italian word `modulistica`__ mean "*documentation*", "*downloadable forms*".
+The italian word `modulistica`__ means "*documentation*", "*downloadable forms*".

 __ http://www.wordreference.com/iten/modulistica

-This product add to your Plone folders:
+This product adds the following features to your Plone folders:

-* a new view ("*Downloadable forms view*") for display files in the folder
+* a new view ("*Downloadable forms view*") to display files in the folder
 * a new field, where you can enter a set of column names, used in the view

-This product has been designed for public organization, but can be used from any other company that need to display a large amount of file that need to be downloaded from visitors.
+This product has been designed for public administration offices, but can be used from any other company that needs to display a large amount of files that can be downloaded from visitors.

 How to use the view
 ===================